Back to Documentation

 How to Improve

-• Avoid generic alt text like 'image' or 'photo' — describe what the image shows
+• Avoid generic alt text like 'image' or 'photo', and never stuff keywords into alt attributes

 Content Freshness(8 pts)